VIPER'S BUGLOSS

 3rd Sept 2005, a nature reserve in Kelsey, near Delamere, Cheshire.
 Photo: © RWD

-The stem bristles, which emerge from a dark mark, are stiff and sharp enough to prick unwary fingers!
+The stem bristles, which emerge from an enlarged and dark-red base, are stiff and sharp enough to prick unwary fingers!
+Ouch!

 Uniquely identifiable characteristics: A narrow but tallish (to 1 metre) plant that is roughly hairy with a single and very impressive spire of brilliant blue varying to purple flowers close to the stem.
 Quite a display!
 Often in clumps.
 Note the four or five reddish-purple stamens rudely protruding bearing a ball of grey-blue pollen on the tip, and an even longer pinkish style with a short forked tip.

-Some similarities to: Purple Viper's Bugloss but that is only found near Land's End.
+Some similarities to: Purple Viper's Bugloss but that has purple flowers and is far rarer and now found only near Land's End.

 It can be an invasively-spreading nuisance plant in some other countries.
-Just like Ragweed, Vipers Bugloss also contains pyrrolidizine alkaloids which on ingestion are toxic to the liver.
+Just like Ragweed, Viper's Bugloss also contains pyrrolizidine alkaloids which on ingestion are toxic to the liver.

 The plant has both stiff hairs and fine hairs.
 The stiff hairs are bristly enough to pierce skin and cause severe dermatitis.

-Viper's Bugloss, like many other plants of Genus Echium, contain toxic pyrrolidizine alkaloids (PAs).
+Viper's Bugloss, like many other plants of Genus Echium, contain toxic pyrrolizidine alkaloids (PAs).
 PAs are mutagenic and carcinogenic as well as hepatoxic, poisoning the liver.

 Due to its poisonous alkaloid content, it was once an important treatment for snake venom, in particular bites from Vipers (hence the name).